curl/everything-curl/protocols-protocols.md

 The protocols mentioned in this chapter are all "Application Protocols", which means they are transferred over more lower level protocols, like TCP, UDP and TLS.
-They are also themselves protocols that change over time, get new features and get attacked so that new ways of handling security etc. forces curl to adapt and change.
+They are also themselves protocols that change over time, get new features and get attacked so that new ways of handling security, etc., forces curl to adapt and change.

 ## About adhering to standards and who's right